Liechtenstein TreasureChamber

 Adulf Peter Goop Collection

 As well as many graphics and paintings, this collection consists first and foremost of Easter eggs – it is the most diverse Easter egg collection of its kind in the world.
 The eggs are made of materials including gold, silver, gem-stones, porcelain and glass.
-Many are decorated with intricate enamel details.
+Many are decorated with intricate enamel details

 Of all the many Easter eggs in this collection donated by Adulf Peter Goop (1921-2011) to the country of Liech-tenstein, those dating from the time of the Tsars stand out.
 They were made by the leading goldsmiths of the age such as Karl Fabergé and Alexander Edvard Tillander.
 The collection, which today is one of the highlights of the Liechtenstein TreasureChamber, is considered one of the finest outside Russia.
 In addition to Fabergé's famous Apple Blossom Egg, other eggs, some of which are set with precious stones, are on display in the Liechtenstein TreasureChamber.